 - Students that are currently (in the semester applying) NOT on academic probation are considered in good academic standing.

-Can I apply for a grant more than once?
+Can I apply for a research grant more than once?

 Can I use this grant to fund my travel to a conference?